music-assistant/server/DEVELOPMENT.md

 ### Manually
 With this repository cloned locally, execute the following commands in a terminal from the root of your repository:
+* Run our development setup script to setup the development environment:
-* `python -m venv .venv` (create a new separate virtual environment to nicely separate the project dependencies)
+* `scripts/setup.sh` (creates a new separate virtual environment to nicely separate the project dependencies)
-* `source .venv/bin/activate` (activate the virtual environment)
-* `pip install -e .[test]` (install the project's dev and test dependencies)
+* The setup script will create a separate virtual environment (if needed), install all the project/test dependencies and configure pre-commit for linting and testing.
-* Hit (Fn +) F5 to start Music Assistant locally
+* Debug: Hit (Fn +) F5 to start Music Assistant locally
 * The pre-compiled UI of Music Assistant will be available at `localhost:8095` 🎉

-All code is linted and verified using [pre-commit](https://pre-commit.com/).
-To make sure that all these checks are executed successfully *before* you push your code:
-* `pre-commit install`
-This ensures that the pre-commit checks kick in when you create a commit locally.

 The Music Assistant server is fully built in Python.
 The Python language has no real supported for multi-threading.
 This is why Music Assistant heavily relies on asyncio to handle blocking IO.
 It is important to get a good understanding of asynchronous programming before building your first provider.
 [This](https://www.youtube.com/watch?v=M-UcUs7IMIM) video is an excellent first step in the world of asyncio.

-## 🎵 Building your own Music Provider
+## Building a new Music Provider
-A Music Provider is one of the provider types that adds support for a 'source of music' to Music Assistant.
+A Music Provider is the provider type that adds support for a 'source of music' to Music Assistant.
 Spotify and Youtube Music are examples of a Music Provider, but also Filesystem and SMB can be put in the Music Provider category.
-All Music Providers can be found in the `music_assistant/server/providers` folder.
+All Providers (of all types) can be found in the `music_assistant/server/providers` folder.

+TIP: We have created a template/stub provider in `music_assistant/server/providers/_template_music_provider` to get you started fast!

 **Adding the necessary files for a new Music Provider**